apondlife/discone/notes/wip.md

 # inertia & movement

-- investigate inertia when transferring ground -> wall1 -> wall2
+- negative walls produce a better transfer than positive walls
+  - they don't cause repeat collisions (gravity pulls you away)
-- consider inertia over time applying towards velocity + di (vertical wall to wall scenario)
+- applying inertia over time
-- draw line and fold paper
-- should transfer be towards
-  - move direction?
-  - inertia projected into surface (disambiguated by prev normal -> normal)

-- wall gravity too strong ? (see negative walls)
-- inertia transfer really strong
-- lose inertia on wall transfer?
+  - storing transfer direction on initial collision
-  - need half life on inertia decay
-  - investigate interaction w/ perceived transfer scale

 - unrealized motion (minmove) be converted into inertia?
   - set velocity to zero on min_move?
-- negative walls feel like they have higher gravity
+- move friction into surface system?
+  - need to approach integration more holistically
   - ground velocity vs. surface velocity (friction on walls? and jumping?)
   - wall slide as floating state in movement?
-- wall system preserves momentum into wall (decaying)

 - maybe? move off wall on jump?